TouchBistro vs Silverware: 2025 Restaurant POS Review

 Based on TouchBistro and Silverware POS reviews, a quick comparison reveals that both systems are equipped with the following features:

 Overall, both TouchBistro and Silverware offer very similar POS features.
 However, some of Silverware’s features are more robust, and come with a few more bells and whistles.
-Silverware was designed for enterprise restaurants and hospitality businesses and, as a result, its features are designed to handle the complex demands of high volume transactions associated with larger venues.
-For instance, large entertainment venues and bars can take advantage of a dedicated bar service feature that allows staff to start a tab simply by swiping a customers’ credit card or driver’s license.
+Silverware was designed for enterprise hospitality businesses and, as a result, its POS features are designed to handle the complex demands of larger businesses with highly specific needs.
+For instance, Silverware can easily accommodate retirement home dining facilities, with built-in meal plan tracking capabilities.
+Meanwhile, hotels can benefit from a range of niche permission settings, like those for night manager, concierge, and more.

-Silverware is also equipped with some advanced multi-unit management features for hotels, resorts, and other hospitality venues.
+Silverware is also equipped with some advanced multi-unit management features for resorts, golf courses, and other hospitality venues.
 In fact, this sector makes up a major part of Silverware’s customer base.

-While these robust features are a plus for many restaurants – especially large-scale hospitality brands – it’s worth noting that Silverware does have some shortcomings when it comes to its core POS features.
-For instance, Silverware’s reporting functions are very limited and Excel-based.
-This means that unless you’re willing to use a third-party integration like Avero, you may find Silverware’s reports limiting.
-Additionally, Silverware lacks adequate training modules for onboarding staff.
+While these robust features are a plus for many restaurants – especially large-scale hospitality brands – it’s worth noting that Silverware does have some shortcomings when it comes to its core POS features for restaurants.
+For instance, Silverware’s reporting functions are very limited and are a common source of frustration in Silverware POS reviews.
+Some of its built-in functionalities for staff management and menu management are also limited.

 In contrast to Silverware, TouchBistro offers extensive POS features built specifically for restaurants.
 From the front of house to the back office, TouchBistro is equipped with everything restaurateurs need to run their business.
-And while TouchBistro may lack some of the same bells and whistles that Silverware offers, TouchBistro’s more streamlined list of restaurant-specific functions not only makes the software easier to learn, but also faster to navigate during service.
+And while TouchBistro may lack some of the niche functionalities that Silverware offers, TouchBistro’s more streamlined list of restaurant-specific functions not only makes the software easier to learn, but also faster to navigate during service.

 Hardware